amejiarosario/amejiarosario.github.io/source/_posts/2018-07-28-Self-balanced-Binary-Search-Trees-with-AVL-tree-Data-Structure-for-beginners.md

 }
 {% endcodeblock %}

-The code is very simple since we leverage the `leftRotation` and `rightRotation` that we did before.
+The code is straightforward since we leverage the `leftRotation` and `rightRotation` that we did before.

 ## Right-Left Rotation